Mercer Island Center for the Arts (MICA)

 Frequently Asked Questions

-The proposed MICA facility is subject to several permit, environmental and legal considerations, summarized below.
-As described above, the City has paused work and review of these processes.
+Any proposed MICA facility is subject to several permit, environmental and legal considerations, summarized below.
+As described above, in early 2018, the City paused work and review of these processes.

 Environmental Review (SEPA) (File SEP16-015): The proposal is currently undergoing a review of its potential environmental impacts.
 This review is subject to the requirements of the State Environmental Policy Act (SEPA) and City Codes.
 An applicant completes an “environmental checklist” which is then reviewed by City staff and the City’s outside consultants.